leonardofquirm/tickbyte/README.md

 ## Features for version 0.2
-* Project with all 3 tasks already populated with a blocking statement
+* Project with all 3 tasks already populated with a blockt statement
-  - 184 bytes total program memory usage (35.9% for ATtiny4) configured for
+  - 166 bytes total program memory usage (32.4% for ATtiny4) configured for
     minimum code size
   - 6 bytes RAM usage (18.8% for ATtiny4)
-* Typically 3% CPU load consumed by kernel at 1kHz tick rate
+* Typically 3% CPU load consumed by kernel at 1kHz tick rate and 1MHz clock
 * Currently only supports ATtiny4/5/9/10